chpc-tech-eval/scc/README.md

 Welcome the **Center for High Performance Computing (CHPC)'s Student Cluster Competition (SCC)** - Team Selection Round.
 This round requires each team to build a **prototype multi-node compute cluster** within the National Integrated Cyber Infrastructure Systems (NICIS) **virtual compute cloud** (described below).

 The goal of this tutorial is to introduce you to the competition platform and familiarise you with some Linux and systems administration concepts.
-This competition provides you with a fixed set of virtual resources, that you will use to initialize a set a set of virtual machines instances based on your choice _or flavor_ of **[Linux Operating System Distributions](https://en.wikipedia.org/wiki/List_of_Linux_distributions)
+This competition provides you with a fixed set of virtual resources, that you will use to initialize a set a set of virtual machines instances based on your choice _or flavor_ of **

 ### Structure of the Tutorials